-RIVERSIDE (CNS) - Two Riverside County residents died from complications related to the novel coronavirus, the first known fatalities tied to the pathogen since cases were confirmed just over a week ago, officials said today.
+RIVERSIDE (CNS) - Two Riverside County residents have died from complications related to the novel coronavirus, the first known fatalities tied to the pathogen since cases were confirmed just over a week ago, officials say.

 Both deaths occurred in the Coachella Valley, but no other details were provided by the county Department of Public Health.

 “My condolences and prayers are with the families who lost loved ones,” said county Board of Supervisors Chairman Manuel Perez, whose Fourth District covers the Coachella Valley.
 “More so now than ever before, we must practice social distancing ...
 We will be consistently working for the benefit of our communities in these tough times that are before us.”

 It was unclear whether the two patients who died were among the 14 previously diagnosed and receiving treatment for COVID-19, all in the Coachella Valley.

 County Public Health Officer Dr. Cameron Kaiser, meanwhile, revised a prior order barring gatherings of more than 250 people, instead mandating that no more than 10 people be permitted to gather at any one place at any one time to reduce exposure risks.

 Kaiser, operating under authority granted to him last week by the board in a health emergency proclamation, issued several sweeping orders, one of which took effect Monday -- the closure of all public and private schools, including colleges and universities, until April 6.